img

 Requires utilities entering the EV charging market to do so through a separate nonregulated entity on a level playing field.

-Finally, if passed, SB 167 will require Kansas electric suppliers to maintain a commercial direct-current fast charging station rate schedule that utilizes volumetric rates as an alternative to demand charges.
-The utilities will be required to file these rates by October 1, 2025, and if implemented, these rates will provide the rate transparency and predictability necessary for entities considering entering the EV charging market.
+In 2025, CAP was supporting Senate Bill 167.
+SB 167 included the provisions of SB 380 and would also have required Kansas electric suppliers to maintain a commercial direct-current fast charging station rate schedule that utilizes volumetric rates as an alternative to demand charges.
+These rates would provide the rate transparency and predictability necessary for entities considering entering the EV charging market.

 bg